onespacemedia/styleguide/README.md

 5. Overrides of standard model methods (e.g. `save()`), in alphabetical order
 6. All other model methods, in alphabetical order

+## Admin usability

-### Model, field, and app naming
+### App and model naming

 Always ensure that the plural form of a model name makes sense.
-Django's default behaviour will pluralise 'Category' as 'Categorys', for example.
+By default, Django's admin will pluralise 'Category' as 'Categorys', for example.
 Use `verbose_name_plural` to correct this:

 ```python